irisdum/openeo_datasets/README.md

 - The reflectances (sits)
 - The acquisition date as the difference in days with the reference_date
 - (Optional) Acquisition mask
+It is also possible to precise for s2 data the maximum cloud cover allowed in the patch.